kataras/build-a-better-web-together/request-body-bind.md

-# Body binder
+# Form binder

-Body binder reads values from the body and set them to a specific object.
+Form binder reads values from the form and set them to a specific object.

 ## Forms